Skip to content

 time_stepper

-This module provides several classes to perform integration of time-dependent equations.
-Users choose if they require an explicit or implicit time integrator, and they instantiate one of the implemented algorithm class, for example, ERKEuler, by providing relevant parameters defined in the parent class (i.e. ERKGeneric or DIRKGeneric).
+This module provides several classes to perform integration of time-dependent equations via Irksome.
+Users choose if they require an explicit or diagonally implicit time integrator, and they instantiate one of the implemented algorithm classes, for example, ForwardEuler, by providing relevant parameters defined in RKGeneric.
 Then, they call the advance method to request a solver update.

 Parameters: